Y0Coss/docs-fork/pages/public_cloud/compute/key_concepts/guide.en-gb.md

 - Stable and predictable workloads, such as production applications or business servers.
 - Services with consistent resource demands that benefit from cost optimization.

 Saving Plans help you optimize your budget while maintaining the performance and reliability of your cloud environment.
-For more details, refer to the official [OVHcloud Saving Plans guide](/pages/public_cloud/public_cloud_cross_functional/savings_plans).
+For more details, refer to the official [OVHcloud Savings Plans guide](/pages/public_cloud/public_cloud_cross_functional/savings_plans).

 ## Go further